Sp3rick/GroupHelp/documentation.md

 General code info

-A new user is added to database when does write in private chat to the bot or when add him to a groups (other users may be stored in other groups configurations)
+A new user is added to database when does write in private chat to the bot or when add him to a groups (other users id may be stored in other groups configurations)

-"TGbot" variable is for using the bot with all its methods, "bot" is equal to access to bot data (bot = await TGbot.getMe())
+"TGbot" variable is for using the bot with all its methods, "bot" is equal to access to bot data (bot = await TGbot.getMe()), docs on https://github.com/yagop/node-telegram-bot-api

-while coding keep in mind that user should be able to delete his data in any moment, this for respecting the privacy philosophy of LibreGroupHelp (exception can be when user is banned from a group or is a staff where will be stored ONLY the userId)
+While coding keep in mind that user should be able to delete his data in any moment, this for respecting the privacy philosophy of LibreGroupHelp (exception can be when user is banned from a group or is a staff where will be stored ONLY the userId)

 <b>Plugins folder info</b>

 The code has been modularized so now you can add indipendent module files in "plugins" folder, as you can see in example.js you should require from <i>var LGHelpTemplate = require("../GHbot.js")</i>, create (and assign it to module.exports) a function with 1 argument, use this argument to extract all needed from template <i>var {GHbot, TGbot, db} = new LGHelpTemplate(args);</i>
-By that way you will be able to write plugins with all needed jsdocs If you need access text of varius languages it's stored at global.LGHLangs (I advise set it like this "l = global.LGHLangs;")
+By that way you will be able to write plugins with all needed jsdocs (Idk how to jsdoc events, currently it's missing) If you need access text of varius languages it's stored at global.LGHLangs (I advise set it like this "l = global.LGHLangs;")